Email Delivery Services

 - Preserve the distinction between Mailrith, an email delivery service, DNS, and inbox providers when explaining fixes.

-Mailrith is where you plan the subscribers, write the email, choose the sender, schedule the campaign, and read results.
-An email delivery service is the service that accepts the message from Mailrith and hands it to receiving inboxes.
+Mailrith is where you plan subscribers, write the email, choose the sender, schedule the campaign, and review results.
+The email delivery service accepts the message from Mailrith and delivers it to receiving inboxes.

-SMTP is not the same thing as a normal inbox login.
-A mailbox may let a person read email, but SMTP is the path used to submit outgoing email.
-Some SMTP services require app passwords, IP allowlists, or specific sender permissions before SMTP works.
+SMTP is not the same as a normal inbox login.
+A mailbox lets a person read email, while SMTP submits outgoing email.
+Some SMTP services require app passwords, IP allowlists, or specific sender permissions before SMTP sending works.

-The email delivery service is also where domain verification, custom DKIM, custom return-path, bounce handling, complaint handling, rate limits, and account reputation often live.
-Mailrith can use the connection, but it cannot make an unverified sender trustworthy by itself.
+The email delivery service often manages domain verification, custom DKIM, custom return-path, bounce handling, complaint handling, rate limits, and account reputation.
+Mailrith can use the connection, but Mailrith cannot make an unverified sender trustworthy by itself.

-This is why email delivery service setup should happen before campaign setup.
-If the email delivery service account cannot send from the chosen From email, or if DNS authentication is incomplete, the campaign editor will not fix the underlying delivery problem.
+For this reason, complete the email delivery service setup before you set up a campaign.
+If the email delivery service account cannot send from the chosen From email, or if DNS authentication is incomplete, the campaign editor cannot fix the delivery problem.

 1. Choose the email delivery service that should send this type of email.